syauqikhosyi/ntx-de-technical-test/README.md

-# NTX Data Engineer Technical Assessment Guidelines
+# 🚀 NTX Data Engineer Technical Assessment Guidelines 🚀

+Hey there, Candidate!

+We’ve put together a set of exciting challenges that are designed to bring out the best in your skills!
+Think of this as an opportunity to flex your technical muscles, problem-solving genius, and attention to detail.
+It's not just about the destination – it’s all about the journey.
+And we can't wait to see how you tackle these challenges!

 ---

-Dear Candidate,

-We've crafted a set of challenges that we believe will showcase your strengths and expertise.
-This assessment is designed not just to test your technical prowess, but also your analytical thinking, problem-solving capabilities, and attention to detail.
+### 🏁 **Repository Overview**:

+This repository is your playground, packed with four structured challenge directories:
+- **Soal 1** – Data Transformation and Analysis Case
+- **Soal 2** – SQL Case
+- **Soal 3** – ETL Case

+Each challenge folder comes with its own **README.md** file packed with context and instructions.
+Trust us, reading these carefully will make your life easier and your solutions even better. 😎

+**Deadline**: You've got **one week** from when you get this repository to submit your solutions.
+Ready, set, go!

 ---

-### Overview of the Repository:

-This repository houses four structured challenge directories:
-- **Soal 1** - Data Transformation and Analysis Case
-- **Soal 2** - Docker Application Case
-- **Soal 3** - Data Collection and Scraping Case
-- **Soal 4** - SQL Case

-Your task is to delve into three out of these four challenges.
-We grant you the flexibility to select the challenges that resonate most with your skills and confidence levels.

-For each challenge, you'll find an in-depth `README.md` within its respective folder.
-These files contain vital instructions and context, and we urge you to read them diligently.
-Your adherence to these instructions will form an integral part of our evaluation.

-**Deadline**: Please ensure your solutions are submitted by **12th October 2023 at 16:00**.

-### Submission Guidelines:
+### 📋 **Submission Guidelines**:

-1. **Cloning**: Initiate your journey by cloning this repository to your local machine or preferred development environment.
+1. **Cloning**: Fire up your development environment and clone this repository to your local machine (or whatever setup you prefer).
+Let’s get this show on the road!

-2. **Engage with the Challenges**: Navigate to the folders of the challenges you've chosen and immerse yourself in solving them.
-Ensure your solutions are well-organized, and your code is accompanied by relevant comments or documentation.
+2. **Dive into the Challenges**: Head over to the folders of the challenges you’ve chosen and start solving.
+Organize your solutions like a pro and make sure to leave clear, helpful comments in your code so we can follow along.

-3. **Committing Your Solutions**: Once a challenge is completed, commit your changes, ensuring that you've included clear commit messages describing your progress.
+3. **Committing Your Work**: As you make progress, commit your changes with **clear commit messages**.
+Think of it like a journal of your journey – we’ll be reading it!

-4. **Final Push**: After wrapping up all the challenges, push your solutions back to the cloned repository.
-Please ensure that all your work is clearly labeled and structured within the respective challenge folders.
+4. **Final Push**: Once you’re done with all the challenges, push your completed solutions back to the cloned repository.
+Make sure everything is neatly organized and labeled according to the challenge folders.

 ---

-We genuinely appreciate the time and effort you're investing in this process.
-Tackle these challenges with enthusiasm and precision.
-Remember, it's not just about the destination (solutions), but also the journey (your approach).
-Best of luck!
+We're super excited to see how you approach these challenges.
+Take your time, have fun with it, and let your creativity flow.
+This is your chance to not only showcase your technical know-how but also how you think through complex problems.

+Good luck, and may the data be with you! ✨